Nonorthogonal coding in spectrally-entangled photons: Abstract

 \section{Abstract}

 Controlling and engineering continuous spectral modes of entangled photons represents one of the promising approaches toward secure quantum communications.
 By using the telecom bandwidth generated from a cascade-emitted biphoton in atomic ensembles, a fiber-based long-distance quantum communication can be feasible owing to its low transmission loss.
 With multiplexed photon pairs, we propose to implement a nonorthogonal coding scheme in their spectral modes and present an architecture of multiple channels enabling a high-capacity transfer of codewords.
 Using the measures of the second-order correlations and associated visibility and contrast, we further quantify the performance of the proposed nonorthogonal coding scheme.
-Our results demonstrate the capability to encode and decode quantum information beyond the orthogonal coding scheme.
+Our results demonstrate the capability to encode and decode quantum information beyond the orthogonal coding scheme, and in particular, the multi-channel setup manifests a resilience and an advantage in a design with multiple channel errors.
 The proposed scheme here can be applicable to a large-scale and multiuser quantum communication and pave the way toward an efficient and functional quantum information processing.